Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/interaction/README.md

  -j    [number_of_jobs]
 --jobs [number_of_jobs]
 ```
-### Batch and Range
+### Batch and range
 With the `batch` argument, it's possible to specify the mount of times a single experiment should be run.
 As our model is highly stochastic, this functionality can be used to determine more accurately the impact that a certain parameter has on system outcomes.

 With the `range` argument, it's possible to specify a range of values that a specific parameter will iterate over.
 The list of values is obtained by repeatedly adding `[increment]` to the value of `[from]` (inclusive), until the value of `[to]` (exclusive) is reached.
 For example, if `0,5,1` is given, the resulting set of values will be $$\{0,1,2,3,4\}$$.
 It is possible to specify ranges for multiple parameters at once.

-> When using a range and/or batch, CSV logging is enabled by default.
+When using a range and/or batch, CSV logging is enabled by default.
 If the `out` argument isn't specified, it will default to `./out.csv`.
+{:.note}

-### Total Amount of Experiments
+### Total amount of experiments
 Suppose $$P$$ is the set of all parameters that are specified through the `range` argument.
 Say that, for each specified parameter $$p\in P$$, the set of values that $$p$$ will range over is called $$V_p$$.
 Finally, suppose that the batch amount is set as $$b$$.
 The total amount of experiments is then equal to $$b\cdot\prod_{p\in P}V_p$$.

-Keep in mind that this number will increase very fast!
+Keep in mind that the total number of experiments can increase very fast!
 {:.note title="Important"}

 ### Multi-threading
 If the total amount of experiments is very high, depending on your CPU, it might be beneficial to enable multi-threading mode.
 This is done through the `jobs` argument.
 This argument specifies the amount of threads that will be used in parallel.
 The default value of `jobs` is 1, i.e. the model runs in single-threaded mode by default.
 To enable multi-threading mode, set the `jobs` argument to a value higher than 1.

-> In multi-threading mode, each experiment will be saved to a separate file due to memory concerns and multi-threaded file access limitations.
+In multi-threading mode, each experiment will be saved to a separate file due to memory concerns and multi-threaded file access limitations.
 This means that the `out` argument should contain the path to a directory instead of a file.
 If the `out` argument isn't specified and the simulation runs multi-threaded, it will default to the directory `./out/`.
+{:.note}

 ### Examples
-> For an overview of all parameters available in this model, refer to [Parameters](/D28-Tragedy_of_the_Commons/pages/parameters/).
+For an overview of all parameters available in this model, refer to [Parameters](/D28-Tragedy_of_the_Commons/pages/parameters/).
+{:.note}

 * Run the default experiment 10 times:
   ```shell